sbanning/SCVulDet_WIDENNET/README.md

+## Introduction
 WIDENNET is a python implementation of smart contract vulnerability detection using the Wide and Deep Neural Network.
+The goal to detect smart contracts with **reentrancy** and **timestamp dependency** vulnerabilities.
+Our methodology is based on the extension of the Wide and Deep Neural Network in the area of smart contract vulnerability detection.

 ## Requirements